Schmytzi/ldpred-prs-manual/prs_manual.md

 You can use [`make_dirs`](make_dirs) to create all the empty directories in one step.
 I recommend creating the non-empty directories as symlinks to the shared locations holding all your required data.

+## GWAS
+Run a GWAS on the trait you are interested in.
+The procedure will not be discussed furthere.
+However, you should restrict your association study to genotyped SNPs.
+This will greatly reduce the necessary computing power and speed up the process of calculating LD patterns and scores while delivering results comparable with imputed data.

 ## Preparing the LD Estimation